GGI Lectures on Entropy, Operator Algebras and Black Holes: QNEC

+We now briefly sketch the idea for the proof of the QNEC by \cite{faulkner1,HL25b} (for a heuristic argument, see \cite{qnec2}).
+Both proofs are fundamentally based on a variational principle for the {\it first} derivative of the entanglement entropy due to \cite{W1}, and reformulated in terms of the relative entropy as \cite{faulkner1} \ben 2\pi \inf_{u' \in W'_{aT} \ {\rm unitary}} \langle u'\Psi | \mathcal{E}_{T} |u'\Psi \rangle = -S_{\rm rel}'[aT] \een where ${\mathcal E}_{T}$ is the smeared ANEC operator \eqref{ETdef} appearing in the context of half-sided modular inclusions.
+This variational principle immediately shows that $S_{\rm rel}'[bT] \ge S_{\rm rel}'[aT]$ when $b \ge a (\ge 0)$ because in the formula for $-S_{\rm rel}'[bT]$ we minimize over a smaller set of unitaries $u' \in \A_{bT}'$ than in the formula for $-S_{\rm rel}'[aT]$, where $u' \in \cA_{bT}' \supset \cA_{aT}'$.
+This demonstrates the QNEC in the form \eqref{qnec} but of course we must still establish the variational principle, which is the hard part and which we will not try here.
+The variational principle can also be used to formulate a strengthened form of the QNEC which implies the ANEC.

-The ANEC and QNEC as described have been proven rigorously \cite{faulkner1} for a null line in Minkowski and the exact same proof carries over to a null generator of a bifurcate Killing horizon like Schwarzschild.
-For a general null geodesic in an arbitrary curved spacetime or a congruence representing an outgoing light-sheet as in the QNEC, neither the ANEC nor the QNEC hold but one expects that they are restored, modulo terms involving the expansion and shear, once backreaction effects are taken into account.
-It seems plausible to me that the ANEC and QNEC might be a fundamental property of semi-classical gravity.
+For a general null geodesic in an arbitrary curved spacetime or a congruence representing an outgoing light-sheet as in the QNEC, it is not clear to what extent the ANEC nor the QNEC hold on a fixed curved spacetime.
+But one expects that they are restored, modulo terms involving the expansion and shear, once backreaction effects are taken into account.
+It seems plausible that the ANEC and QNEC are a fundamental property of semi-classical gravity.